colonyos/colonies/README.md

 ```console
 colonies generator inc --generatorid 97cf378e0145fc5ff5e1c7bb8aa088f890e12cf66c87c543b2b90e2f4ee21390
 ```
+The command above will increase the counter for the specified generator.

 # Monitoring
 The Colonies server has built-in support for Prometheus instrumentation.
 The development server starts a montitoring server at the port specified by the **COLONIES_MONITORPORT** environmental variable.